predis/predis/README.md

 - Wide range of Redis versions supported (from __1.2__ to __3.0__ and __unstable__) using profiles.
 - Clustering via client-side sharding using consistent hashing or custom distributors.
-- Smart support for [redis-cluster](http://redis.io/topics/cluster-spec) (Redis >= 3.0).
+- Smart support for [redis-cluster](http://redis.io/topics/cluster-tutorial) (Redis >= 3.0).
 - Support for master-slave replication configurations (write on master, read from slaves).
-- Transparent key prefixing for all Redis commands.
+- Transparent key prefixing for all known Redis commands.
 - Command pipelining (works on both single and aggregate connections).
 - Abstraction for Redis transactions (Redis >= 2.0) supporting CAS operations (Redis >= 2.2).
 - Abstraction for Lua scripting (Redis >= 2.6) with automatic switching between `EVALSHA` or `EVAL`.